freedomofpress/securedrop-docs/docs/admin/installation/install.rst

 If configuring Daily Journalist Alert emails (this is optional and can be configured later), you will also need:
 -  the *Journalist Alert Public Key*
 -  the *Journalist Alert Public Key*  fingerprint
--  the email address that will receive the journalist alerts
+-  the email address that will receive the Daily Journalist Alerts

 Localization of the *Source Interface* and *Journalist Interface*
 -----------------------------------------------------------------